kglw-dot-net/phase1/blog/_posts/a conversation with The King Gizzard professor.md

 <iframe width="1904" height="768" src="https://www.youtube.com/embed/qLrnkK2YEcE" title="The Avalanches - Frontier Psychiatrist (Official Video)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 Dr. Barry Hill:
 Hm, The Avalanches, you know.
-Being with bands like the Resin Dogs, I used to love playing with them, I gave some basslines to a few of their tracks.
-They were this crew of people who were just driven and they had a community around them.
+The Bird and Amphibian, sort of came up in the early to late nineties, early noughties.
+That was the transition period between the old style music industry and the new style.
+So it means back then there was no YouTube, you didn’t really video much, videos back then involved bulky cameras and tape.
+I find it interesting that historical periods might not be documented very well.
+Generally in music, like from 1995 to 2005, we're not going to get much of a record of that time, because there was hardly any vinyl, CDs were declining.
+There's downloads, but mp3s can be complicated with rights management.

+<iframe width="1903" height="768" src="https://www.youtube.com/embed/b7CabUk5LPY" title="awesome live Electro band From Byron bay Australia" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+W.B.T.G.
+Slinger:
+That's an issue that I've had trying to track the early history of King Gizzard members as well.
+You know, some of that stuff only existed on MySpace and is now just lost.
+I was born early in that era, so I noticed in your PhD you mentioned the _Resin Dogs_, which is a band that I only know of because they were one of the more popular live acts to tour regularly in our region; I’m sure they now have some stuff published digitally, but I bet it's not being streamed very much.

+<iframe width="1904" height="768" src="https://www.youtube.com/embed/QTTElvVlwMY" title="Resin Dogs - "Set It Off" (Live at Jungle Love 2015)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+Dr. Barry Hill:
+You did have the Global Carnival where you were, that was a really iconic festival.
+The after party was always a cracker as well.

+W.B.T.G.
+Slinger:
+I was a bit young for the after party, but yeah, the Global Carnival was very much a defining aspect of my childhood.

+Dr. Barry Hill:
+Oh, well you probably would have seen me play, because I used to play in a variety of groups, like as a hired drum and bass player in the nineties.
+I was with a lot of multicultural groups playing African music, South American music, and hybrid Indian music.
+That era was really instrumental for me, I was very much a Sydney based musician then - and just trying to circle this back to King Gizzard - back then, Sydney and Melbourne bands didn't really get to know each other that much.
+It's just a little bit too far when you're starting out.
+I remember going to Melbourne for the first time in the early 90s and getting blown away by the strength of the music scene.
+While it was happening, we had just been through a progression of shutdowns of live music venues being replaced by pokies [slot machines].
+Melbourne just seemed to be really vibrant with amazing music, but not many people getting paid very well.
+Little cafes and pubs that could get liquor licenses that they wouldn’t be able to in New South Wales.
+It's like a different country.

+W.B.T.G.
+Slinger:
+It's funny how little has changed.
+You had the Sydney lockout laws through the 2010s - which were implemented not long after I moved there — and then I could see friends trying to make it in the Melbourne music scene, the difference is just incredible.

+_In February 2014, the New South Wales Government implemented a set of laws that restricted patrons from entering venues after 1:30AM and the sale of alcohol after 3:30AM [exempting venues that had slot machines].
+This resulted in the closure of dozens of live music venues, and was not reversed until January 2020._

+Dr. Barry Hill:
+There is a deep-set culture in Sydney, it's sort of like Los Angeles while Melbourne is a bit more like New York.
+In terms of: shit weather, pollution, and traffic.
+While I was working at RMIT, trying to drive down Punt Road on a Saturday, with the AFL on you can forget it.
+Music culture is going to propagate more, because people are just stuck in houses on cold days.
+Whereas in Sydney you can just go to the beach.
+There's much more of a bodied beautiful culture in Sydney, and Melbourne is more about: ‘we're funky, passionate artists’.

-I think that's the other important thing that King Gizzard has.
+I think that network is another important thing that King Gizzard has.
 They have people who are happy to do kooky videos for them, do amazing artwork for them, have managed their record label for them, and organized tours for them.
 So they've managed to cultivate this network.
 And I think, you know, from my memory of Stu and Joey, and Eric, and Lucas, they were all really, really nice guys.

 W.B.T.G.
 Slinger:
 Yeah, definitely.
 Every fan that meets them says that too.